theo-armour/agenda/1-notes.md

 ???

+Questions for Kyle

+Should I walk on the left?

+Does the name Lost arrow refer to arrows on weather maps indicating wind direction?

+The past two bridal veil falls was composed of a very fine gravel or send that looks like is not bothered by rain and does not form ruts when get it when it gets wet.
+What kind of material is this?

 What are two topics you might discuss?
 General topics such as last night's game or a favorite TV show are fine.

 What is one thing you hope to say?